Dachii11/MITM/README.md

 Simple MITM (man in the middle) tool written in python.
 Sniff others traffic in the network with just one command.
 (It displays only **DNS** packets to see what websites they visit but saving all traffic in .pcap files).
-**Use this tool for educationaly purposes only and see how MITM attack works**
+**Use this tool for educationally purposes only and see how MITM attack works**

 # How to run
 ```